juanojeda/new-music-friday/plan.md

 ## Notes & Decisions
 - Playlists are public; no authentication required.
 - Site updates once per week to minimize API calls.
 - Improved player experience will use the YouTube IFrame Player API with custom controls and hidden video area.
+- Unified audio player UX v2 will provide a single player, playlist selection, and track display.